Charles Francis Adams Sr.: Meeting with Joseph Smith

 In 1844, while traveling with his cousin Josiah Quincy, Charles Francis Adams met Joseph Smith, the founder of the Church of Jesus Christ and the Latter Day Saints, in Nauvoo, Illinois, and received a copy of the Book of Mormon which had previously belonged to Smith's first wife, Emma Smith.
 The book is now in the archive collections of Adams National Historical Park.
 At the visit, Smith showed Adams and Quincy four Egyptian mummies and ancient papyri.
 Adams was not impressed by Smith, and wrote in his diary entry that day, "Such a man is a study not for himself, but as serving to show what turns the human mind will sometimes take.
 And herafter if I should live, I may compare the results of this delusion with the condition in which I saw it and its mountebank apostle."

+Adams' companion and cousin, Josiah Quincy, also reflected on Joseph Smith's influence, writing:

+"It is by no means improbable that some future textbook... will contain a question something like this: What historical American of the nineteenth century has exerted the most powerful influence upon the destinies of his countrymen?
+And it is by no means impossible that the answer to that interrogatory may be thus written: Joseph Smith, the Mormon prophet."
+Quincy, Figures of the Past 376.

 Later life

 Back in Boston, Adams declined the presidency of Harvard University, but became one of its overseers in 1869.
 In 1870 he built the first presidential library in the United States to honor his father John Quincy Adams.
 The Stone Library includes over 14,000 books written in twelve languages.
 The library is at Peacefield (also known as the "Old House") which is now part of Adams National Historical Park in Quincy, Massachusetts.

 In 1876, Adams ran unsuccessfully for Governor of Massachusetts.

 During the 1876 Electoral College controversy, Adams sided with Democrat Samuel J. Tilden over Republican Rutherford B. Hayes for the White House.